taahamahdi/i18n-ai-translate/README.md

-    templatedStringSuffix, // The end of inline variables; defaults to "}}" verbose, // Print status of conversion to stdout/stderr ensureChangedTranslation, // Every key longer than 4 characters must be different than the input });
+    templatedStringSuffix, // The end of inline variables; defaults to "}}" verbose, // Print status of conversion to stdout/stderr ensureChangedTranslation, // Every key longer than 4 characters must be different than the input batchSize, // How many keys to process at a time });

 const translations = await translateDiff({